cartographer-project/point_cloud_viewer/README.md

 In the root of the repo, run `cargo build --release`.
 Then use `target/release/build_octree` to generate an octree out of a PLY file.

+### SDL client

+This is a native client using [SDL2](https://libsdl.org).

+1. Install SDL2.
+For example, on Mac `brew install sdl2`.
+(This requires Homebrew, https://brew.sh)
+2. Change to the sdl viewer's directory: `cd sdl_viewer/`.
+3. Build with `cargo build --release`.
+4. Run with `target/release/sdl_viewer <octree directory>`.

+In the point cloud viewer, navigate with keys A, W, D, S. Rotate using touchpad.
+Keys 9 and 0 make points smaller and larger, keys 7 and 8 make points darker and brighter.

 ### Web Viewer

 The `web_viewer` consists of [TypeScript](https://www.typescriptlang.org) code running in the browser and a web server binary.